stelzinga/MF/Management_Framework-Appendix.md

 NB: sometimes Source Data is in effect Prepped data.
 This means it has been modified to fit a specific purpose before it was made available as Source Data, which in turn may cast doubts on the Data's validity.
 Only if the Data is *certified* as being a true reflection of the Source Data, can such Data be used.
 The advantage is of using Prepped Data as Source Data is of course that Preparation process may be simplified.

 Data Transformation
-The last Process, ultimately creating Info, consists of manipulating Prepped Data.
+The last Process, ultimately creating Info, consists of organising Prepped Data.
 Data Transformation is composed of one or more of the following:
 1. Filtering: explicitly including/excluding records
 2. Sorting: ordering data such that it follows a trend (alphabetical, numerical, date,...)
 3. Linking: combining one Prepped Data set with another a.k.a.
 Data Aggregation.
-4. Calculating: using Prepped data to calculated new Facts, which can be stored as new Prepped Data e.g. calculating an average, median, a moving average, min, max, standard deviation...
+4. Calculating: using Prepped data to calculated new Facts, which can be stored as new Prepped Data e.g. calculating statistical indicators (e.g., average, median, moving average, min, max, standard deviation), specific ratios (e.g., ROE, throghput ratio) or Venure specific data sets.
 5. Rendering: using graphical tools to highlight trends, concentration, outliers (smoothing), new calculated Facts like Thresholds, etc. such that the Prepped Data, becomes more meaningful than in its existing form.
-6. Enriching: it is possible to use static values that are stored for specific Datasets.
-For example, a static value could be 10% (static) of Revenue as a Threshold for Operational Losses.
-Other static values are max nr counts, max values, etc. Such values often appear as straight lines, with or without a slope.
+6. Referencing: it is possible to use  Dataset specific references.
+For example, a reference value could be 10% (static) of Revenue as a Threshold for Operational Losses.
+Other static values are for example max/min values.
+Such values often appear as straight lines, with or without a slope.
-7. Manual Analysis: iteratively producing Info and adjusting it to achieve the best possible Info.
+7. Manual Analysis: iteratively producing Info and adjusting it to achieve the best possible end-result.
 8. Automatic Analysis: advanced Processes to find relevant Info  in the Data that the person performing the Data Transformation is unaware of.
 This is the remit of advanced Data Science technologies.

 Info